 Active duty personnel will out-process through their servicing Military Personnel Section (MPS) Relocation Section.
 Instructions will be forwarded from Cadet Personnel to the MPS with processing instructions when they are notified you have accepted an appointment.
 All prior service members should print out a copy of their Personnel Records Data Application (PRDA) record, and a Career Data Brief (CDB) from Virtual Military Personnel File (VMPF) prior to arrival.
 It is vital that copies of technical school certificates and any awards decorations won (AFCM/AFAM) are printed out as well.
 PRDA records are removed from the server once inprocessed at Air Force Academy.
-These documents will be used to complete the Department of Defense (DD) Form 214 once DOS/ETS expires.
+These documents will be used to complete the Department of Defense (DD) Form 214 once Date of Separation (DOS)/Estimated Time of Separation (ETS) expires.

-Questions: Cadet Personnel Office, USAFA/A1A, 2360 Vandenberg Dr., USAF Academy, CO 80840, Telephone (719) 333-3244.
+Questions: Cadet Personnel Office, USAFA/A1A, 2360 Vandenberg Dr., USAF Academy CO 80840, Telephone (719) 333-3244.